paddlebus/chroot-distro/README.md

 be executed during distribution installation.

-See [Adding distribution](#adding-distribution) to learn more how to add own distribution to PRoot Distro.
+See [Adding distribution](#adding-distribution) to learn more how to add own distribution to Chroot Distro.

 ### Accessing built-in help

 Command: `help`

-This command will show the help information about `proot-distro` usage.
+This command will show the help information about `Chroot-distro` usage.
-* `proot-distro help` - main page.
+* `chroot-distro help` - main page.
-* `proot-distro <command> --help` - view help for specific command.
+* `chroot-distro <command> --help` - view help for specific command.

 ### Backing up distribution